SixArm/rust-101/topics/crates/sqlx-crate-for-sql-databases.md

 }
 ```

+## sqlx transactions

-Transactions: The `sqlx` crate provides a simple and safe way to manage database transactions, using the `begin`, `commit`, and `rollback` functions.
+The `sqlx` crate provides a simple and safe way to manage database transactions, using the `begin`, `commit`, and `rollback` functions.
 For example, you can use these functions to perform a database update within a transaction:

 ```rust
 use sqlx::{postgres::PgPool, Transaction};